TomasVotruba/tomasvotruba.com/resources/posts/2019/2019-03-18-how-to-detect-dead-php-code-in-code-review-in-7-snippets.md

 var_dump($items[1]);
 ```

 "A" or "C"?
-Or Array with all fo them?
+Or Array with all of them?

 <a class="btn btn-success mt-2 mb-2" href="https://3v4l.org/cjNWO">See Result</a>